 For these contracts, results are determined by long-term financial management policies and actual mortality rates compared with assumptions.
-Technical reserves are calculated using regulatory mortality tables based on statistical data on population trends.
-Earnings or equity are potentially exposed to the risk that actual demographic trends may turn out to be significantly different to those predicted in the mortality tables.
+Technical reserves are generally calculated using regulatory mortality tables based on statistical data on population trends.
+In certain cases, experience-based data is also used.
+Earnings or equity are potentially exposed to the risk that actual demographic trends may turn out to be significantly different to those predicted in the mortality tables or to the risk that yields on plan assets will fall significantly short of the valuation rate of interest used in the pricing model.